vault27/Foundation/ospf.md

 Concepts

+- Virtual links do not influence traffic flow, they just about exchanging LSAs
 - The area through which you configure the virtual link, known as a transit area, must have full routing information
 - The transit area cannot be a stub area
 - VL1 OSPF interface is created always in Area 0: P2P, Cost - 20